denizgenc/mistletoe-notey/README.md

 The implication of this runs deeper, and it is not simply a matter of dogmatically following an external spec.
-By adopting a more flexible parsing algorithm, mistletoe allows us to specify a precedence level to each token class, including custom ones that you might write in the future.
+By adopting a more flexible parsing algorithm, mistletoe_notey allows us to specify a precedence level to each token class, including custom ones that you might write in the future.
 Code spans, for example, has a higher precedence level than emphasis, so